delta94/brandonskerritt.github.io/_posts/2018-06-29-June-in-review.md

 ## Podcasts

-In line with my new years goal of listening to more podcasts, here they are
+In line with my new years goal of listening to more podcasts, here are the podcasts I've listened to this month.

 ### Listen Money Matters

 I've been a big fan of Thomas Frank's YouTube channel for a while now.
 This podcast is all about personal finance.

+The investing episode is really good as a starter to investing, although this podcast is mainly American advice it's good advice nevertheless.

 ### The Tim Ferris Show
-Of course
+Listen to this every day on my run 😁

 ### 99% invisible
-Amazing 10/10 would reccomend
+Amazing 10/10 would reccomend best podcast every year forever

 ### Smart Passive Income
+Alright podcast

 # books